Yonsei University’s Winter Abroad at Yonsei (WAY) program gives you the opportunity to learn more about Korea’s language and culture.

 There is no meal plan for this program.
 You may choose to purchase meals in the cafeteria, cook, or eat out at local restaurants.

-Sophomores, juniors, seniors, and exceptional freshmen in all majors, with at least a 2.5 GPA, are eligible to apply.
+Sophomores, juniors, seniors, and exceptional freshmen in all majors, with at least a 2.0 GPA, are eligible to apply.
+Korean citizens are also eligible to apply.

 No previous Korean language study is required, but please note that the language course will be very fast-paced if you decide to take it.